nareha/nareh/README.md

 # nareh | Terminal
 a terminal-style personal website.

-this website has plans to finish and deploy soon. thank you for your patience.

 ### disclaimer
 in its current state, this is not the best code implementation for this website. the hope is to continuously update the site as i learn, and even possibly change technologies.